cmusatyalab/openface/README.md

 to download pre-trained OpenFace models on the combined CASIA-WebFace and FaceScrub database.
 This also downloads dlib's pre-trained model for face landmark detection.
+This will incur about 500MB of network traffic for the compressed models that will decompress to about 1GB on disk.

 Be sure the md5 checksums match the following.
 Use `md5sum` in Linux and `md5` in OSX.